Does God Approve Of My Sin?

 It is embarrassing and disgusting for some to try to excuse sin by saying that God somehow approves of it.
 God no more approves of sin than Satan approves of Christianity.
 The two are diametrically opposed to one another, and no amount of wishful thinking can justify a "Christian nudist."

-Editor's Note: This article is from the June 1996 edition of Abundant Life magazine, currently found at http://static.justchristians.com/abundantLife/061996/1.html
+Editor's Note: This article is from the June 1996 edition of a Texas church of Christ magazine that's no longer available on the Internet.

 Sample Articles